Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 You can start prenatal yoga classes anytime during your pregnancy, so long as your healthcare provider approves.
 Here are some pointers for each trimester of pregnancy:

-If you did yoga regularly before your pregnancy, you’ll probably be fine to continue with most of the poses you did before, but you may just want to slow things down and gradually start phasing out poses that require deep abdominal stretches.
+If you did yoga regularly before your pregnancy, you’ll likely be fine to continue in the first trimester with most of the poses you did before, but you may just want to slow things down and gradually start phasing out poses that require deep abdominal stretches.
+It's important to avoid getting overheated.
+Do not exercise outdoors when it's hot or in a warm room.
+Stay hydrated and wear light, breathable clothing to stay cool.

 As you go into your second trimester and beyond, avoid yoga poses in which you lie flat on your back or on your abdomen.
 Your growing breasts and belly may affect your balance, so slow things down even more, and consider using props like yoga straps, blocks, and pillows to aid you.
-If a pose feels too difficult, don’t hold it.
+If a pose feels too difficult and you can’t breathe freely in it, don’t hold it.

-In the third trimester, consider avoiding balancing poses unless you have the support of a wall or chair.
+In the third trimester, it’s still advised to avoid lying flat on your back or abdomen.
+Consider avoiding balancing poses unless you have the support of a wall or chair.
 For some poses, blocks or pillows may help you feel more comfortable and supported.

 The third trimester is an ideal time to focus even more on your breathing and relaxation techniques as these are the months that can bring new physical and emotional challenges that yoga can help you manage.
 As always, listen to your body and release poses if you start to feel uncomfortable.

-Here are some common prenatal yoga poses that promote deep stretching, strengthen muscles, and help you connect with your breathing.
+Here are some common prenatal yoga moves and poses that promote deep stretching, strengthen muscles, and help you connect with your breathing.

 Cow: On your next inhalation, slightly tip the top of your sit bones toward the ceiling and gently press your chest forward by rolling your outer shoulders towards your inner shoulders.